 THE INCLINE BENCH PRESS VS FLAT BENCH PRESS

 Who doesn’t enjoy the bench press?
-It is probably the most popular exercise in gyms across the world.
+It is probably the most popular upper body exercise in gyms across the world.

-Unfortunately, excessive use of the traditional barbell Bench Press can lead to repetitive use injury, especially in the shoulder and elbows.
+Unfortunately, excessive use of the traditional barbell bench press can lead to repetitive use injury, especially in the shoulder joint.

 That’s why it’s important to perform different variations of this movement.

 The Incline Bench Press allows you to change the angle of the exercise to target the same muscle groups in a different way.

 You can think of the Incline Bench as a combination of the Traditional Bench Press and the Overhead Press.
 It strengthens the upper and mid-chest more than the flat press and requires more contribution from your shoulders.